adullact/puppet-wordpress/README.md

 ```

 The following code :
-  * download and install WP-CLI.
+  * downloads and installs WP-CLI.
-  * download and install core WordPress in the last available version.
+  * downloads and installs core WordPress in the last available version.
   * creates tables in an all ready existing database `wp_mywpname`.
-  * configure core WordPress
+  * configures core WordPress
-  * set the title of the instance.
+  * sets the title of the instance.
   * WP-CLI is ran as `wp` user.
 Files are owned by already existing user `wp`.
-  * enable wordpress internal self update process.
+  * enables WordPress internal self update process.
-  * configure puppet to make wordpress core and language update to latest available version at about 3 AM.
+  * configures puppet to make WordPress core and language update to latest available version at about 3 AM.

 If an update occured, you will find in `/var/wordpress_archives` :
  * dump of database that was there before the update.